 triple wing club

-Through a generous grant from the Roots & Shoots organization as well as support from family and friends, Amelia Welborn and Dora Hurt (3rd grade environmental advocates), have started the Triple Wing Club (TWC).
-In an effort to better their environment, TWC members will be building bird and bat houses, as well as planting flowers to help with the health of native bees and butterflies.
+Through a generous grant from the Roots & Shoots organization as well as support from family and friends, Amelia and fellow 4th grade environmental advocates, have started the Triple Wing Club (TWC).
+In an effort to better their environment, TWC members have been building bird and bat houses, as well as planting flowers to help with the health of native bees and butterflies.

 These houses will be brought to homeowners at no cost to be placed on their properties.
 Interested students in our community can find project information through the website or contact us directly.
 TWC will hold monthly meetings to plan and build the needed houses for the birds and bats.
 Posters will be placed in local stores letting people know that we can plant seeds of non-invasive flowers in the spring to attract bees, butterflies and hummingbirds.

 Installing a Bat House can provide a safe environment for hundreds of bats.
 This not only helps with protecting a species in decline but also with insect management of your property!
 Find out more through the Organization for Bat Conservation.

 With the natural habitat of birds being reduced more every year, assisting them with a safe place to live will help keep them alive and their numbers strong.
 A simple bird house with the right dimensions will provide safety from predators, warmth during cold months and a place for breeding.

 Studies have shown that even modest increases in the native plant cover on suburban properties significantly increases the number and species of pollinators (bees, hummingbirds and butterflies), and breeding birds.
 Some of these species are currently a conservation concern and in danger of habitat loss.
 The Maine Forestry is a great place to find out more ways to create a beautiful and healthy backyard habitat.